Elderberry Antioxidants vs. Free Radicals Demystified

 The war between Elderberry Antioxidants vs Free Radicals is a common story.

-You hear of a ton of stuff about antioxidants and free radicals.
+You hear of a ton about antioxidants and free radicals.
 You probably know antioxidants are excellent and free radicals are harmful.
-Do you know why antioxidants are useful and how they work?
+Does that mean to you and your health?

-Antioxidants are natural that may slow down or possibly prevent damage to our body’s cells.
+Antioxidants are natural.
+They slow down or possibly prevent damage to our body’s cells.
 The vitamins, minerals, and hormones in our bodies are natural antioxidants.
 It is the immune system’s job to use our natural antioxidants to fight off pollutants, radiation, UV light, and toxins.

-Free radicals are unstable; reactive bad cells which are the leading cause of premature aging and which wreak havoc on our bodies.
+Free radicals are unstable; reactive bad cells which are the leading cause of premature aging and many other conditions which wreak havoc on our bodies.

 How do we get Free Radicals?